VILLASframework/node/README.md

 by using protcols such as:

  - IEEE 802.2 Ethernet / IP / UDP,
- - ZeroMQ,
- - nanomsg,
+ - ZeroMQ & nanomsg,
+ - MQTT & AMQP
  - WebSockets
  - Shared Memory
  - Files

-Planned:

- - IEC 61850-9-2 Sampled Values,
+ - IEC 61850 Sampled Values / GOOSE
- - IEC 61850-8-1 GOOSE,
+ - Analog/Digital IO via Comedi drivers
- - AMQP
+ - Infiniband (ibverbs)

-It's designed with a focus on very low latency to achieve almost realtime exchange of simulation data.
+It's designed with a focus on very low latency to achieve real-time exchange of simulation data.
 VILLASnode is used in distributed- and co-simulation scenarios and developed for the field of power grid simulation at the EON Energy Research Center in Aachen, Germany.

 ## Documentation